Friday August 11, 2017 | 7:30PM (Pre-concert talk at 6:45)

 Aleksandra Lewandowska, soprano

-Since always loving early music, also performing modern repertoire with big enthusiasm (colaboration with excellent swiss Quator Sine Nomine) she now has well-estabilished international career as a lyrical singer (solo and ensemble) and since 2010 has been regularely singing with leading groups and conductors like Philippe Herreweghe (recorded 3 cd’s with music of J.S.Bach and C.Gesualdo with Collegium Vocale Gent), Jos van Veldhoven (Nederlandse Bachvereniging), Stephan MacLeod (Gli Angeli Genève), John Duxbury (Cantatio) and also Andrew Parrot, Ivan Fisher, Giovanni Antonini, Skip Sempé, Daniel Reuss, Christophe Coin, Peter Neumann and Christoph Spering.
+She has a well-estabilished international career as a lyrical singer (solo and ensemble) and since 2010 has been regularly singing with leading groups and conductors such as Philippe Herreweghe (recording CDs with music of J.S.Bach and C.Gesualdo with Collegium Vocale Gent), Jos van Veldhoven (Nederlandse Bachvereniging), Stephan MacLeod (Gli Angeli Genève), John Duxbury (Cantatio), Wroclaw Baroque Orchestra as well as Christophe Coin, Václav Luks, Yves Corboz, Andrew Parrott, Ivan Fischer, Giovanni Antonini, Skip Sempé, Daniel Reuss, Alexander Weimann, Christoph Spering, Peter Neumann and Michael Willens.

-She is a guest of such festivals like: Musikfest Bremen, Bachwoche Stuttgart, Thüringer Bachwochen, Festival Oude Muziek (Utrecht), Kulturwald Festspiele Bayerischer Wald, Vratislavia Cantans, Chopin and his Europe.
+Aleksandra has been a guest artist at festivals including Musikfest Bremen, Bachwoche Stuttgart, Thüringer Bachwochen, Festival Oude Muziek (Utrecht), Early Music Vancouver, Festival de Saintes, Lumine Voice Festival of Lofoten, Kulturwald Festspiele Bayerischer Wald, Vratislavia Cantans, Chopin and his Europe.

 Alex Potter, counter-tenor